pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     )

-In 2.4 we just add it to the FSDP wrapper
+In 2.4 we just add the relevant mixed precision policy to the FSDP wrapper:

 .. code-block:: python